nrinaudo/kantan.csv/_tut/serializing.md

 The `asCsvWriter` takes one value argument, the character to use as a column separator, and a type one: the type of of each row that will be passed to it.

+Note that due to the way I've set the `printCsv` method up, the type parameter can actually be inferred by the compiler and is not strictly necessary.
+I've left it there for clarity's sake, as it'll be required more often than not.

 ## Writing tuples